Sharon Meieran: 2022 Run for Multnomah County Chair

 On September 13, 2021, Meieran announced her candidacy for Multnomah County Chair in the 2022 election.
 Her campaign focused on pandemic recovery, homelessness, mental health, and addiction issues.
 Meieran promised to create alternative shelter sites in every Portland neighborhood with sleeping and sanitation facilities, as well as "safe parking sites" throughout the county where homeless residents could sleep in their vehicles.
 She also emphasized her volunteer work providing medical care to homeless Portlanders.

 With no candidate receiving an outright majority in the May primary, Meieran advanced to a runoff election against fellow commissioner Jessica Vega Pederson.
 The runoff received significant media coverage due to its potential impact on large sanctioned camping sites proposed by Mayor Wheeler, who had previously threatened to pull city funding from the Joint Office of Homeless Services overseen by the County Chair.
 On October 29 Wheeler invited both Meieran and Vega Pederson to give testimony before city council regarding his proposals.

 On November 8, 2022, Meieran was defeated by Vega Pederson in the general election.

 Personal life

 Meieran lives in Southwest Portland with her husband and their two children.
+She is Jewish.